G | | Animation, Adventure, Comedy

 Andy: Help!
 Baaa!
 Help us!

-In the 2010/2011/2015 Blu-ray/DVD/Blu-ray 3D/Digital HD releases, the original 1995 CGI Walt Disney Pictures logo was replaced with the current 2006 Walt Disney Pictures logo and the Pixar opening logo.
+In the 2015/2016 Blu-ray/DVD/Blu-ray 3D/Digital HD release, the Pixar version of the original 1990 Walt Disney Pictures logo was replaced with the 2011 variant of the current 2006 Walt Disney Pictures logo.

 $29,140,617 26 November 1995